Charlie and the Chocolate Factory: Plot

-Eleven year old Charlie Bucket lives in poverty with his parents and grandparents in a town which is home to a world-famous chocolate factory.
-One day, Charlie's bedridden Grandpa Joe tells him about Willy Wonka, the factory's eccentric owner, and all of his fantastical candies until rival chocolatiers sent in spies to steal his recipes, forcing Wonka to close.
-He reopened years later, but the gates remained locked and nobody knows who is providing the factory with its workforce.
+Charlie Bucket is a kind and loving boy who lives in poverty with his parents and grandparents in a town which is home to the world-famous Wonka’s Chocolate Factory.
+One day, Charlie's bedridden Grandpa Joe tells him about Willy Wonka, the factory's eccentric owner, and all of his fantastical candies.
+Rival chocolatiers sent in spies to steal Wonka's recipes, forcing him to close the factory and disappear.
+Wonka reopened the factory years later, but the gates remain locked, and nobody knows who is providing the factory with its workforce because no people are seen going out or coming in.

-The next day, the newspaper announces that Wonka has hidden five Golden Tickets in Wonka Bars; the finders of these tickets will be invited to come and tour the factory.
-The first four tickets are found by gluttonous Augustus Gloop, spoiled Veruca Salt, gum-chewing Violet Beauregarde, and television addict Mike Teavee.
-One day, Charlie buys a Wonka Bar with some money he found in the snow; the bar contains the fifth and final ticket.
-Upon hearing the news, Grandpa Joe regains his mobility and volunteers to accompany Charlie to the factory.
+The next day, the newspaper announces that Wonka has hidden five Golden Tickets in Wonka Bars; the finders of these tickets will be invited to a tour of the factory.
+The first four tickets are found by gluttonous Augustus Gloop, spoiled Veruca Salt, compulsive gum-chewer Violet Beauregarde, and television addict Mike Teavee.
+During the mad rush to find the Golden Tickets, Charlie's attempts to find a Golden Ticket are met with failure: on the first try, during Charlie's birthday, his parents give him a Wonka bar (his usual birthday present) that turns out nothing; on the second try, with encouragement from Grandpa Joe, Charlie buys another Wonka bar using some of Grandpa Joe's secret savings, but that too reveals no golden ticket.
+One day, several days after his father loses his job at the toothpaste factory that goes bust, Charlie buys two Wonka Bars with some money he found in the snow.
+When he opens the second bar, Charlie discovers that it contains the fifth and final ticket.
+Later, on hearing the news, Grandpa Joe suddenly regains his mobility and volunteers to accompany Charlie to the factory.